 Course dates: (You must attend both sessions)

 Scouts deserve the BEST trained leaders: Wood Badge is the premier adult leadership development course for the Boy Scouts of America.
-Wood Badge is leadership training for all Scout Leaders who are involved in the programs of the Boy Scouts of America – Cub Scouting, Boy Scouting, Varsity Scouting, and Venturing, as well as council and district leaders, and professionals.
+Wood Badge is leadership training for all Scout Leaders who are involved in the programs of the Boy Scouts of America – Cub Scouting, Scouts BSA, Varsity Scouting, and Venturing, as well as council and district leaders, and professionals.

 Wood Badge teaches contemporary leadership and team-building skills in a comfortable outdoor setting, where learners become members of their own Troop.
 Wood Badge’s effectiveness as an effective leadership development experience has been applauded by industry training professionals.
 Its positive influence on graduates’ individual unit-level program is unparalleled.